TeachingTheMachine/TeachingTheMachine/README.md

-# Thank you for visiting my shiny new portfolio.
+# Thank you for visiting my shiny✨,new portfolio.

 Hello there!
 I'm Vanessa Crosby-Fitzgerald, a human (yes, still proudly carbon-based).
 I'm an AI Developer specializing in conversational AI, NLU/NLP, Agentic Automation and Agent Data Procurement.